swouf/ntds_IMDb_team4/README.md

 + [data/](./data/): Contains the data necessary for the project, such as .csv files and numpy arrays.
 + [milestones/](./milestones/): Contains the 4 milestone notebooks that were written during the semester.
 + [pictures/](./pictures/): Contains figures that were exported from our different notebooks.
-+ [src/](./src/): Contains the python code we wrote during the milestones to manipulate our data.
++ [src/](./src/): Contains the python codes we wrote during the milestones to manipulate our data, such as scripts and functions.

 ### Notebook